 No. The people who build the marketplace, then spend billions of dollars buying the good favor of politicians, who are then responsible for keeping everybody’s interests appropriately prioritized, are the folks who scream loudest about “jealousy” and “class warfare.”

 These are the folks who flog phantom “voter fraud” scandals and pass onerous voter legislation as a way of limiting the access of the “undesirables” to the franchise.

 These are the folks who have successfully convinced enough people four and five rungs down on the economic ladder that everyone has a stake in allowing the folks at the top to keep as much of their money as they can possibly keep—even if that means those people four and five rungs down have to give up their healthcare, school systems, and infrastructure so the “job creators” can keep what’s “rightfully theirs.”

 No. You’re right.
 I know.
 I’m too loud and obnoxious for public discourse.
 Without a doubt.
 It’s true.

-But I will say this one last thing: We may have missed out in this election on talking about some important and “big” issues.
+But I will say this: We may have missed out in this election on talking about some important and “big” issues.
 I’ll admit we missed the boat on some things that deserve our attention.
-But if the fundamental issue of this election is about whether we first take care of our own people or we take care of our own pocketbooks, then I think we took on the biggest issue of all.
+But if the fundamental issue of this election is about whether we first take care of our own people or we take care of our own pocketbooks, then I think we've taken on the biggest issue of all.